 The Adaptive Boxing Organization (ABO)

-According to their website, The ABO’s mission is “to act as an umbrella organisation for the promotion of Adaptive sports be the mentor for variety of combative and martial arts disciplines aiming to promote the sport of Boxing and Martial Arts throughout the United Kingdom, Europe and to a wider global audience, and to also encourage the widest possible participation in Adaptive sports to assist, as much as possible, all clubs, societies, schools, colleges, Adaptive sporting individuals in their quest for success and participation(Inclusion).”
+The ABO’s mission is “to act as an umbrella organisation for the promotion of Adaptive sports be the mentor for variety of combative and martial arts disciplines aiming to promote the sport of Boxing and Martial Arts throughout the United Kingdom, Europe and to a wider global audience, and to also encourage the widest possible participation in Adaptive sports to assist, as much as possible, all clubs, societies, schools, colleges, Adaptive sporting individuals in their quest for success and participation(Inclusion).”

 Besides giving background information on the organization and its goals, the website is also the place to go for those who are looking to join or watch adaptive boxing or martial arts sports.
 There is a Gym Finder that can show you where your local boxing groups are meeting.
 The Events page shows the times and locations of different matches.
 And the Information page provides links to Rules and Regulations as well as a Medical Examination form that will determine if participating is safe for you.